jbranchaud/vim-rails-sql-migrations/README.md

 > rails.vim helper for generating SQL migrations for Rails projects

+I built this for all my friends at [Hashrocket](https://hashrocket.com/) so that they never again have to manually type out the `up` and `down` methods with their respective heredocs.

 This plugin requires and works with the [`rails.vim`](https://github.com/tpope/vim-rails) plugin to provide a set of file commands for creating and opening SQL migrations.